Questions about the standard

 The threshold is any software that uses machine learning, neural networks, or generative models to produce, modify, or optimise content in ways that would otherwise require human creative or technical labour.
 Standard digital tools without machine learning, such as traditional compositing, digital colour grading, or non-AI audio processing, do not count.
 If you are uncertain about a specific tool, the full taxonomy includes further guidance, and you can submit an edge case query via the consultation address.

 A production receives a single classification based on its highest category of AI involvement.
 A film where AI was used to generate one background environment, with everything else made by human crew, is still classified as Generative AI: the classification reflects the highest kind of AI use anywhere in the production, regardless of scale.
-The same applies to a composer hired for a film's main theme whose background cues were AI-generated.
-AI replaced human creative work in that element, so the production is classified accordingly.
+The same applies to a composer hired for a film's main theme whose background cues were AI-generated. the AI originated content in that element that appears in the finished film, so the production is classified accordingly.

 The declaration form includes a free-text field for producers to describe which elements involved AI and which tools were used.
 That detail sits in the supply chain documentation between producer, sales agency, and buyer.
 What flows to audiences is the classification label, not a per-element breakdown.